Table of Contents

 Transactions Conducted Remotely

-Responsibility for Security
+Responsibility for Security and Remote Access

 Unsolicited Fraudulent Request for Account Information (Phishing)

 In the case of a link or website provided in an unsolicited e-mail or other communication, it is your responsibility to verify if the link or website to Libro is a legitimate Libro site prior to providing any personal information or Account information.
+Do not respond using a link or phone number contained in the unsolicited communication – use one you know to be legitimate or look up.
 You agree not to respond to such unsolicited communications and will immediately advise us of having received such communications.

 Card Ownership and Purpose

-Your Card does not include Credit Limits
+Your Card Does Not Include Credit Limits

-This Service Agreement, of itself, combined with permission to use the Card, does not give you any credit or privileges unless the Card is specifically identified as a credit card in which case a separate card service agreement with the Card issuing company will apply.
-You may not overdraw your Accounts through the use of the Card except by a separate line of credit agreement with us.
+The use of the LibroCard granted is authorized only to the funds held in the Account.
 If you exceed the limit of the Account balance or the approved line of credit limit (if any), we may cancel the Card and you will repay all amounts which are outstanding including any amount in excess of such limits.
 For more information about overdrawing an Account, please see the “Overdraft” section of this Service Agreement.

 Owner Liability for Card Transactions